Minka1902/csv-for-you/README.md

 3) Strings - Strings of any length.
 4) Arrays - Must start with `[` and end with `]` while the separator is not `,` but `;`.
 5) Values are separated by `,` and nothing else.

+## Future features
+1) Parsing Objects from the CSV file.
+2) Adding the options property to the package.
+3) Parsing CSV from JSON.

+## Issues and Requests
+For issues or requests go to https://github.com/Minka1902/csv-for-you/issues and add a new one.</br>
+In the title write Request/Issue and elaborate in the description.</br>
+I promise that i'll try my best to do everything.